The-Z-Labs/bof-launcher/README.md

 ### Examples of using bof-launcher in other programming languages

-*Integrating bof-launcher in programs written in C and Rust*
+*Integrating bof-launcher in programs written in C, Rust and Go*

 [integration-with-c](examples/integration-with-c) - simple example showing how to integrate bof-launcher in an application written in `C`.